1. Home: Explore careers

 Direct Application

 You could apply directly to become a Border Force officer.
-To enter at officer level, you may need at least 2 A levels at grade E or above, or equivalent qualifications.
+To enter at officer level, you'll need at least 5 GCSEs at grades 9 to 4 (A* to C), including English and maths, or equivalent qualifications.

 More Information